SoftwareHeritage/swh-docs/docs/user/deposit/howto/prepare.rst

-.. _deposit-prepare:

 Prepare your metadata and artifacts
 ===================================

+.. admonition:: Protocol reference
+   :class: note

+   This page will help you prepare a deposit without getting into too much details, a :doc:`complete reference of the deposit protocol <../references/protocol>` is also available to explain all the technical specifications.

 A deposit is constituted of a metadata file and optionally one or more software artefacts.

-:ref:`A complete reference of the deposit protocol <deposit-protocol-reference>` is also available to explain all the technical details.

 The metadata file
 -----------------

-This is the most important part of a deposit process, read the :ref:`Why do we need metadata? <deposit-why-metadata>` to understand the reasons.
+This is the most important part of a deposit process, see :doc:`../explanations/why-metadata`.

-Here's an example for a metadata-only deposit on ``ORIGIN_URL``:
+Here's a complete metadata file example for a metadata-only deposit on ``ORIGIN_URL``:

 .. code-block:: xml